• Features

 The best part is that you can send GIFs using any device.
 Whether you’re using an iPhone or Android phone, adding them to your text messages is pretty straightforward.

-In this article, we’ll take a detailed look at how to add GIF to a text from any device and show you where to find the best GIFs.
+In this article, we’ll take a detailed look at how to add GIF to text from any device and show you where to find the best GIFs.

 We’ll cover the following topics: